-December 31, 2018 2017 2016 (in 1 millions) Balance, beginning of year \$ 123 \$ 105 \$ 89 Increases to tax positions related to the current year 11 17 16 Increases to tax positions related to the prior year 2 1 1 Reductions due to lapsed statute of limitations (1) Decreases to tax positions related to the prior year Settlements during current year Balance, end of year \$ 136 \$ 123 \$ 105
+December 31, 2019 2018 2017 (i n millions) Balance, beginning of year \$ 136 \$ 123 \$ 105 Increases to tax positions related to the current year 11 11 17 Increases to tax positions related to the prior year 1 2 1 Reductions due to lapsed statute of limitations Decreases to tax positions related to the prior year (8) Settlements during current year Balance, end of year \$ 140 \$ 136 \$ 123

-As of December 31, 2018, we had \$136 million of unrecognized tax benefits, net of interest, which is classified as long-term and included in other long-term liabilities and deferred income taxes, net on our consolidated balance sheet.
-The amount of unrecognized tax benefits, if recognized, would reduce income tax expense by \$87 million, due to correlative adjustments in other tax jurisdictions.
+As of December 31, 2019, we had \$140 million of unrecognized tax benefits, net of interest, which is classified as long-term and included in other long-term liabilities and deferred income taxes, net on our consolidated balance sheet.
+The amount of unrecognized tax benefits, if recognized, would reduce income tax expense by \$82 million, due to correlative adjustments in other tax jurisdictions.
 We recognize interest and penalties related to unrecognized tax benefits in income tax expense on our consolidated statement of operations.
-As of December 31, 2018 and 2017, total gross interest accrued was \$20 million and \$13 million, respectively.
-We do not anticipate any material changes in the next fiscal year.
+As of December 31, 2019 and 2018, total gross interest accrued was \$29 million and \$20 million, respectively.
+We anticipate that the liability for unrecognized tax benefits could decrease by up to \$12 million within the next twelve months due to the settlement of examinations of issues with tax authorities.